Poker Rooms in Michigan Casinos

 MGM Grand Detroit poker room

-The MGM Grand poker room has 14 tables.
-The main games are 1/2, and 2/5 no limit Texas hold’em.
+The MGM Grand poker room has 21 tables, 50% more than it did before the other Detroit poker rooms folded.
+The main games are 1/2 and 2/5 no-limit Texas hold’em.
 The buy-in is $50 to $300 at 1/2 and $200 to $1,000 at 2/5.
-Pot limit Omaha games may run during busier hours.
-Mixed games may run from time to time.
+Pot limit Omaha and mixed games run during busier hours.

 Odawa poker room